 Storytelling is looking someone in the eye and making a human connection.
 And then another, and another.
 And another.
-It is the best way I know to feel a little less alone in this world, and I strive as a journalist, a yoga teacher and human to build more of those connections.
+It is the best way I know to feel a little less alone in this world, and I strive as a journalist and human to build more of those connections.

 I'm currently writing Windfall, a narrative nonfiction memoir set on the prairies of North Dakota.
 Windfall starts with a mysterious email that arrives from my mother shortly before her death, saying she'd inherited mineral rights.
 I set out at the height of the oil boom to unearth the story behind the bequest, still grieving my mother’s death and trying to have a child of my own.